chrisgrieser/shimmering-obsidian/README.md

 - `git pull` a local plugin repository via the Plugin Search
 - Open the Vault's root in the default Terminal or in Finder
 - Add & Update Beta Plugins via [BRAT](https://github.com/TfTHacker/obsidian42-brat)
-- Quick Access to cheat sheets for Plugin Development, e.g. the Obsidian API

 ➡️ [Documentation of Features for Developers](docs/Features%20for%20Developers.md)